jmilet/jmilet.github.io/_posts/2016-03-13-dialyzer-basics.markdown

 ```
 {% endraw %}

-This allows to detect type mismatches at runtime.
+This allows us to detect type mismatches at runtime.
 For example, this is
 the result of crossing both parameters in foo().

 {% raw %}